Understanding the Free Natal Chart Report

 I use various random charts for illustrative purposes, including one with data: January 1, 2000, at 12:00 PM, in New York, New York.
 This is the default chart (although there is no default location) in the Free Report Section here.

-When you enter this data in the Free Report Section of the site, you will see a list or table of planetary positions and house cusps in the report itself, which I have copied here:
+After entering this data in the Free Report Section of the site, you will see a list or table of planetary positions and house cusps in the report itself, which I have copied here:

 Here, I explain various charts and tables in the report.
 Please note, however, that you don’t have to know how to read the tables to understand the report since each factor listed in the table is listed and interpreted in the report/analysis.